 • Your accommodation details in the UK (full address and contact number)

-Weather in the UK is unpredictable to say the least.
-And although we don’t get the extreme heat or cold you find in other places, it’s not uncommon to go through some sun, rain and 10 degree temperature changes in the same day.
+Weather in the UK is unpredictable, to say the least.
+And although we don’t get the extreme heat or cold you to find in other places, it’s not uncommon to go through some sun, rain and 10-degree temperature changes in the same day.
 So layering is the key when packing for a trip to the UK, whether in summer or winter.
-Yes despite popular opinion there is a different between the two here!
+Yet despite popular opinion there is a difference between the two here!

 - Jeans – although some travelers are anti-jeans, I like to have mine as they are so comfortable and they’re useful if it’s cold.
 Plus they can be dressed up with a nice top for nights out.